Iran Aviation Industries Organization: Jet engines

-The 1979 Revolution and the War
+The 1979 Revolution and the Iran-Iraq war

-With the 1979 Revolution, the Islamic Republic of Iran inherited a good air fleet because it had a large number of advanced imported Western aircraft.
+With the 1979 Revolution, the Islamic Republic of Iran inherited an advanced air fleet because it had a large number of advanced imported Western aircraft.
 Also, the joining of the Homafarans to the revolution meant that the air force suffered little from the revolution.
 This gave Iran significant air superiority in the Iran-Iraq War, but on the other hand, the war also caused the exhaustion of the Iranian air fleet.
 This made the country feel the need to maintain, rebuild, and even produce various aircraft.
 Aircraft were maintained and rebuilt continuously during the war, but few aircraft were produced until the 1970s, and they were not at all comparable to today's technologies.
 These aircraft were mostly training aircraft such as the Tezro, which often did not reach mass production.

-The First Fighter of the Islamic Republic of Iran
+Fighter jets

 In the 1990s, Iran's aviation sector faced significant challenges due to the aftermath of the war and the imposition of sanctions.
 In response, the nation's leadership opted to pursue the localization of aircraft manufacturing.
 During this period, the first aircraft were developed through reverse engineering of the Northrop F-5.
 Notable examples include the Azarakhsh and the Simorgh training fighter, with some models achieving mass production.